MatheusKS95/MatheusKS95/README.md

 Currently I'm learning modern and next-gen graphics APIs in order to work on my games and to improving my C and shading knowledge.
 So, this includes SDL GPU API and WebGPU (on desktop), also planning to get my hands dirty with Vulkan, and I already use OpenGL 4+ on some of projects.
 I'm also learning new libraries (and creating them) and using them to work with my tools.

 #### Portfolio 🧲
 You can see my portfolio [here][portfolio].
-It's WIP however and needs improvements.
+It's in Portuguese and WIP.

 #### Note
 All my publicly available repositories are my own personal projects.
 No work-related code is available here (due to NDAs and trade secrets).